cedhorton/osticket-prereqs/README.md

 <p>
-Logged in to osTicket as an admin.
+Logged into osTicket as an admin.
 </p>
 <br />